cdl-geneseo/geneseo-dictionary/D/Dub.md

 # Dub

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Dub

 Created by  Unknown User (bli2), last modified by  Unknown User (kla8) on Nov 20, 2012

 This was a new word provided by the group, but there was insufficient evidence to define the word.
 (Obs.)
 (New word) (F06) LTiszenkel2012, several definitions were given:to name someone as something&quot;I dub thee King of the IB.&quot;twenty dollars worth of marijuana &quot;I bought a dubs worth for tonight.&quot; K. Andryshak, 2012